Government of Canada / Gouvernement du Canada

 (2) The following information must be legibly printed on the packaging containing the explosive or on a label affixed to its packaging:

-• (a) the words “Ammunition/Munitions”, “Explosives/Explosifs”, “Fireworks/Pièces pyrotechniques”, “Pyrotechnics/Pièces pyrotechniques” or “Reloaded Cartridges/Cartouches rechargées”, as the case may be, on the outer packaging and any inner packaging;
+• (a) the words “Ammunition/Munitions”, “Explosives/Explosifs”, “Fireworks/Pièces pyrotechniques”, “Pyrotechnics/Pièces pyrotechniques” or “Reloaded Cartridges/Cartouches rechargées”, or other descriptive wording, as the case may be, on the outer packaging and any inner packaging;

 • (b) the product name of the explosive and the name and address of the person who obtained its authorization, on the outer packaging;